tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

       appropriate for the encryption algorithm.
 For example, AES-128-GCM requires a 16 byte key and the CEK would therefore be 16 bytes long.

-In the JWE Compact Serialization, the "aad" parameter in SetupBaseS function will take the Additional Authenticated Data encryption parameter defined in Step 14 of Section 5.1 of {{RFC7516}} as input.
-In the JWE JSON Serialization, SetupBaseS function will be invoked with empty associated data "aad".
+The "aad" parameter in SetupBaseS function will take Encoded Protected Header value BASE64URL(UTF8(JWE Protected Header)) as input.

 In both modes, 'ek' will contain the value of "enc".
 In Integrated Encryption mode, the JWE Ciphertext will contain the value of 'ct'.
 In Key Encryption mode, the JWE Encrypted Key will contain the value of 'ct'.
 In Integrated Encryption mode, the JWE Encrypted Key will use the value of an empty octet sequence.
 In both modes, the JWE Initialization Vector value will be an empty octet sequence.
 In both modes, the JWE Authentication Tag MUST be absent.